 - Line 14c, gross nonfarm income, is the total gross receipts from Page 1.

-Step 6: Fill Out Schedule L Balance Sheet
+Step 6: Fill out Schedule L

 Schedule L is used to give the IRS information about all of the partnership’s assets, debts, and equity at the beginning and end of the tax year.
 If you use an accounting program, this information will come directly from your balance sheet report.
-If you answered “Yes” to question 4 on Schedule B, you don’t need to complete Schedule L.

 Since our sample partnership meets all of the requirements of Schedule B, question 4, it’s unnecessary for the partnership to fill out Schedule L. However, we’ll complete Schedule L as it confirms all the income and deduction information has been entered and the return balances.
 The information for Schedule L comes directly from the sample balance sheet.

-Step 7: Complete Analysis of Net Income (Loss) per Return
+Step 7: Complete analysis of net income (loss) per return

 Lines 1 and 2 at the top of Page 5 summarize the income and loss shown on Schedule K. It then separates the income or loss by partner type.
 Our example partnership has all general, individual partners, so the entire income is shown on both line 1 and line 2a, column ii.

-Step 8: Fill Out Schedule M-1
+Step 8: Fill out Schedule M-1

 The purpose of Schedule M-1 is to show any differences in how income and expenses are reported for bookkeeping and tax purposes.
 Any differences between the two methods are summarized on Schedule M-1.
-If you answered “Yes” to Schedule B, question 4, you don’t need to complete Schedule M-1.

 Some common book-tax differences include: